deepcausality-rs/sites/web/content/en/faq/what-is-csm.md

 ---
-title: "What is Causal State Machine?"
+title: What is Causal State Machine?
 ---

 A causal state machine encodes causal entities as types with the actual constraint represented as a causal function.